 4) Type %USERPROFILE%\AppData\Local\Google\Chrome\User Data in the box and click OK.

-5) Copy the Default folder and place the copy in another location to backup it.
+5) Copy the Default folder and place the copy in another location to back it up.
 Then, delete the original Default folder.

-Try opening Chrome to see if this method helped.
-If you still can’t launch Chrome, don’t worry.
-Try the next fix!
+Try opening Chrome to test your issue.
+If you still can’t launch Chrome properly, don’t worry.
+Move on to fix 4, below.

 Fix 4: Reset Chrome in safe mode